5/10/2024

 speaker

 Thanks, Brian.
 Good morning, everybody.
 Just a brief update from me.
-I think we just spoke about six weeks ago with the end of the year or so.
-Not some radical change.
+I think we just spoke about six weeks ago with the end of the year, so not some radical change.
 Again, a good quarter for us in Q1.
-Again, proof of our business model being cemented in.
-And we continue to make acquisitions.
-We did get one over the finish line with Bookwise in the quarter.
-And our organic growth continued to go at a pace of 1.5 million, which is a high end of our guidance.
-Again, it's, again, proof of our ability to make an acquisition.
-I think it was highlighted, our cash position remained the same, although we still made the acquisition of Bookwise for 5 million in the quarter.
-So we're using our cash in that particular situation to make acquisitions.
-So something that we'd like to highlight.
-Again, adding the 1.5 was a high end of our guidance in terms of ARR.
+Again, proof of our business model being successful. cemented in and, you know, we continue to make acquisitions.
+We did get one over the finish line with Bookwell, Eisen, McWhorter, and our organic growth continued to go at a pace of $1.5 million, which is a high end of our guidance.
+You know, again, it's, again, proof of our ability to make an acquisition.
+I think it was highlighted.
+Our cash position remained the same, although we still made the acquisition of Bookwise for $5 million and a quarter.
+So we're using our own cash in that particular situation to make acquisitions.
+So it's something that we'd like to highlight.
+Again, adding the 1.5 was on the high end of our guidance in terms of ARR.
 A little bit on the Bookwise acquisition.
 We're excited about that one.
-It's a company that our UK group has known for a while and has worked with and competed with in terms of room and resource booking in respect to outpatient facilities.
-So we have a little light module like Bookwise already in the in touch suite of products.
-And it just gave us a more robust base.
-So we hope to get some good cross-sell base sales of that as we continue to work towards that.
-Again, our organic growth was across all of our product lines but was primarily led by the treat and transforming based solutions.
-We're seeing and continue to see some uplifts in that particular product set.
-Really good activity in respect to that.
-We did have some questions that came to me by email which I do want to address.
+It's a company that our UK group has known for a while. and has worked with and competed with in terms of room and resource booking in respect to outpatient facilities.
+So we have a little light module, light book-wise already in the in-touch suite of products, and it just gave us a more robust base.
+So we hope to get some good cross-sell base sales as we continue to work towards that.
+Again, organic growth was across all of our product lines, but was primarily led by the treat and transforming-based solutions.
+We're seeing and continue to see some uplifts in that particular product set and really good activity in respect to that.
+We did have some questions that came to me by email, which I do want to address.
 Some people started looking at the high balance of our accounts receivable relative to the other quarter.
 Q1 has a lot of seasonality in respect to our accounts receivable.
 We have a lot of our government year ends at the end of March.
 So we do have a lot of our renewals that come in at the end of March.
 So that has a lot to do with our AR perspective to do it.
 In respect to M&A, our expectation is to be very robust in that in the next little while.
 Our pipeline is really strong.
 We have a lot of activity going on in the M&A perspective with some of that being on the high end of the ARR side.
 So we're excited about that.
 We're excited about getting to the next phase of growth with M&A when positioning our organization to be able to absorb some of these larger acquisitions.
-So we are starting to make investments more into our corporate infrastructure, our integration methodology so that we're ready for these in a concrete fashion.
-You saw the formation of Pat Meza to COO.
+So we are starting to make investments into our more into our corporate infrastructures, our integration methodology, so that we're ready for these in a concrete fashion.
+You saw the formation of Pat Mazza to COO.
 He's a seasoned veteran in terms of working in this particular space.
-We have other senior folks that are stepping up and other senior folks that we're looking to bring in to help us with the integration.
-So a lot of that is starting to happen on a global basis.
-So we continue to make investments in sales as well in our areas that we're not into that much in terms of the Mideast and Australia primarily.
-We're starting to see a little results of that and we're starting to see the pipeline grows in both those areas.
-And we expect that to happen at the end of the year.
-So on a go-forward basis, as we make some of these acquisitions, our financials could get a little bit blurred with these acquisitions in terms of as we work to right size them and bring them into our fold.
+We have other senior folks that are stepping up and other senior folks that we're looking to bring in to help us with these integrations.
+So a lot of that is starting to happen. on a global basis.
+So we continue to make investments in sales as well in our areas that we're not that, you know, we're not into that much in terms of the Mideast and Australia primarily.
+We're starting to see a little results of that, and we're starting to see the pipeline grows in both those areas, and we expect that to happen at the end of the year.
+So on a global basis, As we make some of these acquisitions, our financials could get a little bit blurred with these acquisitions in terms of as we work to right-size them and bring them into our fold.
 So we expect that to start happening over the next little while as we get into the latter part of this year.
 And I'll take any questions that anybody has.

 speaker